 Do you need duplex printing?
 This is a time-saving convenience that allows automatic printing on both sides of a sheet of paper.
 Duplexing, though essential in a busy office, may not be worth the additional expense to home users, who can do it manually by printing odd pages first, then flipping the stack over and printing even pages.
 Keep in mind that using a duplexer often increases print times significantly.

 What type of copying and scanning features do you need?
 If you plan to copy multipage documents on a regular basis, an automatic document feeder (ADF) is a must.
 If you'll need to scan frequently, one-button scanning is a useful feature.
 With this feature, you place an item on the scanner and push a button, and the scan is saved to your computer.
-Most MFPs include scanners that are good enough for general-purpose use, but for ultra-high-quality photo scans, you may require a separate scanner.
+Most all-in-one printers include scanners that are good enough for general-purpose use, but for ultra-high-quality photo scans, you may require a separate scanner.